minershive/hiveon-kb/guides/security_rem.md

 ---

 ## Security reminder
-If you have received notifications about wrong password logins"
+If you have received notifications about wrong password logins:

 - Yes, botnets are scanning
 - Yes, we block them but can’t do that with one click